blinkhash/foundation-v1-server/README.md

        be configured to use its own pool difficulty and variable difficulty settings. varDiff is optional and will only be used for the ports you configure it for. */ "ports": {
-        "3032": { //A port for your miners to connect to "enabled": true, //the desired state of the port "soloMining": false, //solo vs shared mining on this port "diff": 32, //the pool difficulty for this port
+        "3032": { // A port for your miners to connect to "enabled": true, // The desired state of the port "soloMining": false, // Solo vs shared mining on this port "diff": 32, // The pool difficulty for this port

             /* Variable difficulty is a feature that will automatically adjust difficulty for individual miners based on their hashrate in order to lower networking overhead */ "varDiff": {
-                "minDiff": 8, //Minimum difficulty
+                "minDiff": 8, // Minimum difficulty
-                "maxDiff": 512, //Network difficulty will be used if it is lower than this "targetTime": 15, //Try to get 1 share per this many seconds "retargetTime": 90, //Check to see if we should retarget every this many seconds "variancePercent": 30 //Allow time to very this % from target without retargeting }
+                "maxDiff": 512, // Network difficulty will be used if it is lower than this "targetTime": 15, // Try to get 1 share per this many seconds "retargetTime": 90, // Check to see if we should retarget every this many seconds "variancePercent": 30 // Allow time to very this % from target without retargeting }
         },
-        "3256": { //Another port for your miners to connect to, this port does not use varDiff "enabled": true, //the desired state of the port "soloMining": false, //solo vs shared mining on this port "diff": 256 //The pool difficulty
+        "3256": { // Another port for your miners to connect to, this port does not use varDiff "enabled": true, // The desired state of the port "soloMining": false, // Solo vs shared mining on this port "diff": 256 // The pool difficulty
         }
     },

-    /* More than one daemon instances can be setup in case one drops out-of-sync or dies. */ "daemons": [
-        {   //Main daemon instance
-            "host": "127.0.0.1",
-            "port": 19332,
-            "user": "testuser",
-            "password": "testpass"
-        }
-    ],

     /* This allows the pool to connect to the daemon as a node peer to receive block updates.
        It may be the most efficient way to get block updates (faster than polling, less